tjebbemarchand/real-time-web-1819/README.md

 [Live link guess song game](https://spotify-guess-song.herokuapp.com/)

 ### The concept
 I'm going to make a game where multipule users can enter a lobby and they will be asked to guess a song based on a couple of seconds from the song.
 These users will get the same song and user can fill in the artist and the song name.
-You get 50 points for each right answer, so you can get 100 points per round.
+You get 50 points for each right answer, so you can get 100 points in total per round if you have both questions correct.

 ### The API
 I going to make use of the Spotify API.
 You need to have a access token to able to get access to the library.
 You can get an access token if you give your Spotify account access to the app.